metalsmith/default-values/README.md

 metalsmith.use(
   defaultValues({
     pattern: '**/*.md',
+    defaults: {
       strategy: 'overwrite',
       contents: Buffer.from('TO DO')
+    }
   })
 )
 ```